 S/N 1219 - on display at the National Aviation Museum in Ottawa, Ontario, Canada

 S/N 1222, CF-LKD (was N18125) - First registered to Varney Air Transport in 1937 then Continental Airlines.
 With RCAF as 7837.
 Later Texaco and Noble Drilling.
 Sold by Colgate Darden to Peter Ramm of St. Catharines, Ontario, Canada.
 Restored to flying condition.
 Returned to flying status 2011.
-Listed for sale Spring 2016.
+Listed for sale Spring 2016 and reportedly sold Summer 2020.

 S/N 1224, N112PB - First registered to Standard Oil Co. as NC17379.
 Shot and hit by German submarine during attack on oil refinery in Aruba in 1942.
 At one point it was seized by creditors and resold.
 Registered to Turrell Trading.
 In restoration since Summer 2012.